 Mountain bikers will be in their element and for something a bit different why not visit the Owain Glyndwr centre in Machynlleth or the Centre for Alternative Technology.

 With such a variety of activities on offer, 2 Stable Cottage is a fantastic choice.

 Three bedrooms: 1 x double, 2 x single.
-Bathroom with bath, shower over, basin and WC.
+Bathroom with large walk in shower, basin and WC.
 Ground floor WC.
 Kitchen with dining area.
 Utility.
 Sitting room with electric stove.

 About the location

 Dolgellau 10 miles; Machynlleth 12 miles; Barmouth 18 miles.

 An attractive, single-street village surrounded by beautiful countryside and overlooked by the wonderful Aran Mountains, in the southern part of Snowdonia National Park.
 There is a pub in the village and a number of others close by and the Meirion Woollen Mill stands on the banks of the River Dovey and is open to visitors.
 The delightful town of Dolgellau, which nestles beside the foothills of one of the most spectacular mountains in Wales, Cader Idris, is only 10 miles away and its 17th Century bridges, church and variety of pubs and eating houses create a pleasant atmosphere.
 This whole area is a paradise for walkers, climbers, birdwatchers and bikers amidst all of Snowdonia and the nearby Coed-y-Brenin Forest with its famous mountain bike trails.
 Discover the Mawddach Estuary, stunning sandy beaches, narrow gauge steam railways, golf, and a huge range of outdoor pursuits.
 A superb base for both coast and mountains all year round.